-As of June 2012, Penn Manor School District has deployed over 1600 Ubuntu desktops and laptops.
+Penn Manor School District has deployed over 1600 Ubuntu desktops and laptops.
 Based on our experiences, we are starting a list of interesting Linux and open source applications for education.
-Comments and additions are welcomed.
+Additions are welcomed.
 If you have an open source application suggestion for schools, please leave a comment.

 Free audio editor and recorder: http://audacity.sourceforge.net/